 - seeing a therapist

 - not being the partner’s only source of support

 - Sharing the diagnosis: A person with bipolar disorder may feel empowered by sharing their diagnosis in a new relationship.
 Not everyone will understand how bipolar disorder can affect a person’s life.
 Telling a partner about bipolar disorder and noticing how they respond is one way to gauge whether they are likely to be supportive.

-Being consistent with treatment is the best way to reduce symptoms, but which treatments work best may vary for each person.
+- Being consistent with treatment: This is the best way to reduce symptoms, but the treatments that work best may vary for each person.
 Regular exercise, yoga, mindfulness, or journaling may also help support a person’s overall well-being.

 - Sharing mood changes: This can help both partners recognize and respond to a high or low period before it worsens.
 Telling a partner what to expect during manic or depressive episodes, as well as recognizing and telling them about warning signs, can help ensure that they do not blame themselves.

-If a partner tells a person with bipolar disorder that they have noticed signs of a mood change, it is vital to listen to them.
+- Listening to feedback: If a partner tells a person with bipolar disorder that they have noticed signs of a mood change, it is vital to listen to them.
 Listening to and discussing feedback without being defensive can help improve intimacy.

 A person with bipolar disorder can have a healthy relationship.
 Having a diagnosis of bipolar disorder does not mean that a person will have relationship problems.
 However, if a person does not receive effective treatment, bipolar disorder symptoms may cause relationship tension.

 As long as a person with bipolar disorder follows an effective treatment regimen, they are likely to have long periods with few or no symptoms.

 Additionally, if a romantic partner can separate the person they love from the mental health condition, they may be able to better exercise empathy, communication, and emotional awareness.